oddlama/fora-docs/usage/writing-deploys/README.md

 {% endtab %}
 {% endtabs %}

-You can use `fora --init <layout_name>` in an empty directory to initialize it with a specific deploy structure.
+You can use `fora --init <layout>` in an empty directory to initialize it with a specific deploy structure.
 See the included [Examples](../TODO/) to see how different layouts may be used.